-THE 238 Introduction to Design

-ART 113 Introduction to Art Software

-ART 216 Introduction to Graphic Design

-(note prerequisites)

-ART 325 Visual Communication (note prerequisite)

-Students completing the concentration in theatre arts administration should pursue an internship with a theatre, an arts institution and/or institution in the non-profit sector.
-Students are strongly recommended to complete a complementary minor in communications, business, intercultural studied or other discipline.
+THE 238 Introduction to Design ART 113 Introduction to Art Software ART 216 Introduction to Graphic Design (note prerequisites) ART 325 Visual Communication (note prerequisite) Students completing the concentration in theatre arts administration should pursue an internship with a theatre, an arts institution and/or an institution in the nonprofit sector.
+Students are strongly recommended to complete a complementary minor in communication, business, intercultural studies or other discipline.

-General Theatre

-One course chosen from the following: AMV or AMT Applied Voice-singing voice lessons (.50 credit) THE 302-406 (.50 credit)

 Any six credits in theatre beyond the core.

 Note the following limitations: Only two courses in any area of applied theatre; only two sections of THE 176-476 Improvisation Ensemble.

-Major in Musical Theatre

-The bachelor of arts degree with a major in musical theatre is a degree offered by the Elmhurst College Theatre in cooperation with the Department of Music.
+Major in Musical Theatre The bachelor of arts degree with a major in musical theatre is a degree offered by the Elmhurst College Theatre in cooperation with the Department of Music.
 Designed to prepare students for a professional performance career in musical theatre, this major is grounded in theatre arts, music theory and dance.
 Students will gain experience in acting, voice and movement for the stage, applied voice, music and dance and will be able to put their training into practice through participation in the theatre program and in vocal ensembles.
 Private instruction in Applied Theatre (ATM) and Applied Voice (AMV and AMT) are specially designed to prepare the student for life after college.
 The dance minor is a suitable complement to the major in musical theatre.
 Auditions and/or portfolio reviews are required prior to or during the first term of enrollment and/or declaration of the theatre major.
 Students should consult with theatre faculty before beginning the program.

-A major in musical theatre requires the following courses:

-Theatre Course Requirements

-THE 226 Acting Technique I THE 227 Development of the Theatre

-THE 228 Stagecraft

-THE 314 History of Musical Theatre

-THE 350 Play Analysis

-THE 498 Theatre Capstone

-One advanced performance course:
+A major in musical theatre requires the following courses: Theatre Course Requirements THE 226 Acting Technique I THE 227 Development of the Theatre THE 228 Stagecraft THE 314 History of Musical Theatre THE 350 Play Analysis THE 498 Theatre Capstone One advanced performance course:

-THE 326 Acting Technique II

-THE 424 Directing

-THE 426 Acting Technique III
+THE 326 Acting Technique II THE 424 Directing THE 426 Acting Technique III One of the following courses:

+ENG 336 Contemporary Literature: Drama ENG 345 Shakespeare THE 329 World Theatre and Drama in Cultural Contexts THE 331 History of Western Theatre I THE 332 History of Western Theatre II Theatre literature elective

+Dance and Movement Course Requirements

+THE 301 Voice and Movement Four of the following courses in dance technique: THE 302-306, THE 402-40

+Theatre Practicum

+Enrollment in a minimum of six terms total of THE 175/275/375/475 Theatre Practicum for credit or non-credit and/or THE 176/276/376/476 Musical Theatre Practicum for credit or non-credit.

+Music Course Requirements

+MUS 135 Theory I MUS 136 Theory II

 One of the following courses:

-ENG 336 Contemporary Literature: Drama ENG 345 Shakespeare THE 329 World Theatre and Drama in Cultural Contexts THE 331 History of Western Theatre I THE 332 History of Western Theatre II Theatre literature elective Dance and Movement Course Requirements THE 301 Voice and Movement Four of the following courses in dance technique: THE 302-306, THE 402-406 Theatre Practicum Enrollment in a minimum of six terms total of THE 175/275/375/475 Theatre Practicum for credit or non-credit and/or THE 176/276/376/476 Musical Theatre Practicum for credit or non-credit.
-Music Course Requirements MUS 135 Theory I MUS 136 Theory II One of the following courses: